 Stay on alert for a couple of weeks after your guests have departed.
 Look for live bed bugs or their exoskeletons.
 Mattress seams, carpet edges and the undersides of sofa cushions are favorite hiding places for live bed bugs.
 Also, keep an eye out for blood smears and fecal dots around baseboards, heating vents, sheets, mattresses, underneath box springs and behind headboards.
 Finally, if you and your family discover mosquito-like bites, especially after sleeping, you can bet that your guests left a bed bug pest control problem.

-If you find any of these signs, contact a Portland pest control company immediately.
+If you find any of these signs, contact a professional pest control company immediately.
 Time is of the essence in bed bug pest control, since females lay eggs extremely rapidly.
-Fortunately, Portland bed bugs tend to hover around the beds of their hosts, so you can prevent an infestation from jumping to another room by acting quickly.
+Fortunately, bed bugs tend to hover around the beds of their hosts, so you can prevent an infestation from jumping to another room by acting quickly.

 Call 888-444-6138 or fill out our online contact form.